Astros vs. Mariners Player Props Betting Odds

-Player prop bet options for Jarred Kelenic, Kyle Tucker and others are listed when the Seattle Mariners host the Houston Astros at T-Mobile Park on Saturday (first pitch at 9:40 PM ET).
+Player prop bet odds for Jarred Kelenic, Kyle Tucker and others are listed when the Seattle Mariners host the Houston Astros at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!